 Finding the right balance

 If you're thinking about working during college, do an honest self-assessment first.
-Consider how you multi-task, handle competing responsibilities and prioritize your time.
+Consider how well you multitask, handle competing responsibilities, and prioritize your time.

 Remember that what you can handle one semester may be overwhelming the next semester due to changes in coursework, job demands, personal relationships, and a host of other issues.